Alcohols (medicine)

 Alcohols, in various forms, are used medically as an antiseptic, disinfectant, and antidote.
-Alcohols applied to the skin are used to disinfect skin before a needle stick and before surgery.
+Alcohols applied to the skin are used to disinfect skin before an injection and before surgery.
 They may also be used as a hand sanitizer; to clean other areas; and in mouthwashes.
 Taken by mouth or injected into a vein, ethanol is used to treat methanol or ethylene glycol toxicity when fomepizole is not available.

 Side effects of alcohols applied to the skin include skin irritation.
 Care should be taken with electrocautery, as ethanol is flammable.
 Types of alcohol used include ethanol, denatured ethanol, 1-propanol, and isopropyl alcohol.
 Alcohols are effective against a range of microorganisms, though they do not inactivate spores.
 Concentrations of 60% to 90% work best.

 Uses

 95% ABV ethanol is known as spiritus fortis in medical context.

 Alcohol septal ablation

 Ablysinol (a brand of 99% ethanol medical alcohol) was sold from $1,300 to $10,000 per 10-pack in 2020 due to FDA administrator action granting exclusivity when used for treating hypertrophic obstructive cardiomyopathy with alcohol septal ablation in the US through 2025, despite "misuse" of the orphan drug act.